How to Prevent Hair Loss Due to Hard Water

 • Blend 1 avocado ripeness, 2 tsp coconut oil, and 1 yolk egg into a richly hydrating hair treatment.
 Use 20-30 min., rinse in filtered water.

-Unfortunately, you can’t go in and change the water supply, but you can shield your locks from the effects of hard water with a couple of simple fixes.
+While you can’t change your water supply, you can shield your locks with simple maintenance and prevention.

 Book An Appointment